 Australia and New Zealand are two of the safest places in the world to have an operation under anaesthesia, and the chances of dying due to complications during surgery are extremely low (1:100,000 cases).
-But complications arising after an operation are the third leading cause of death in the developed world.
+But complications arising after surgery are the third leading cause of death in the developed world.
+(Nepogodiev et al 2019)

-Adopting a perioperative care model can improve the care of all patients.
+Adopting a perioperative care model can improve the care of all patients and reduce the incidence of postoperative complications.
 But the greatest benefits will be to vulnerable patients such as the very old; the very young; and those with underlying health conditions.

 The perioperative care team

-The perioperative care team includes all individuals who may be involved in a patient’s perioperative journey.
+The perioperative care team includes everyone who may be involved in a patient’s perioperative journey.
 This may include doctors, nurses and other health professionals in hospitals or clinics, as well as family members or other carers.

 The perioperative medicine team

-Led by medically qualified specialists, the perioperative medicine team works collaboratively with the surgical team and other health disciplines, primary care team, family and carers to support safe, effective and efficient care for patients for whom surgery is a potential treatment option.
+Led by medically qualified specialists, the perioperative medicine team works collaboratively with the surgical team and the broader perioperative care team to support safe, effective and efficient care for patients for whom surgery is a potential treatment option.
 The team:

 - Performs risk and needs assessment.